benjaminion/upgrading-ethereum-book/src/book.md

 If it were not for the `index` then all these $N$ aggregate attestations could be further aggregated into a single aggregate attestation, combining the votes from all the validators voting at that slot.

 As a thought experiment we can calculate the potential space savings of doing this.
 Given a committee size of $k$ and $N$ committees per slot, the current space required for $N$ aggregate `Attestation` objects is $N * (229 + \lfloor k / 8 \rfloor)$ bytes.
-If we could remove the committee index from the signed data and combine all of these into a single aggregate `Attestation` the the space required would be $221 + \lfloor kN / 8 \rfloor$ bytes.
+If we could remove the committee index from the signed data and combine all of these into a single aggregate `Attestation` the space required would be $221 + \lfloor kN / 8 \rfloor$ bytes.
 So we could save $229N - 221$ bytes per block, which is 14.4KB with the maximum 64 committees.
 This seems nice to have, but would likely make the [committee aggregation process](/part2/building_blocks/aggregator) more complex.

 There is another index that appears when assigning validators to committees in [`compute_committee()`](/part3/helper/misc#compute_committee): an epoch-based committee index that I shall call $j$.
 The indices $i$ and $j$ are related as $i = \mod(j, N)$ and $j = Ns + i$  where $s$ is the slot number in the epoch.